Joey Gallo homers twice, Pablo López throws 6 shutout innings in Twins' 8-1 win over Phillies

 TRAINER'S ROOM

-Twins: Lopez took a liner from Alec Bohm off the inside of his left leg in the first inning, but stayed in the game.
-He had a large bruise. ...
-Max Kepler fouled a ball off his foot in the eighth before striking out. ...
-3B Willi Castro was in the original lineup, but scratched due to back tightness.
-Castro said he first felt back discomfort during his second at-bat on Friday night.
-He is day to day.
+Twins: Lopez took a liner from Alec Bohm off the back of his right leg in the first inning, but stayed in the game.
+Max Kepler fouled a ball off his foot in the eighth before striking out.

 UP NEXT